 How Can I Treat Cat Diarrhea?

-Most cases of cat diarrhea will pass within 48 hours, and your pet will soon be back to normal.
+Most cases of diarrhea in cats will pass within 48 hours, and your pet will soon be back to normal.
 They’re just a little uncomfortable in the meantime.
 There are various things you can do to help their recovery along, though.

 1. Simplify Their Diet